Saturday Night and Sunday Morning (film): In popular culture

-In Richard Lester's 1965 comedy Help!, Brenda's famous line "I believe you.
-Thousands wouldn't." is said by a police inspector after he witnesses The Beatles being attacked by a cult.

 Arthur Seaton is mentioned in the song "Where Are They Now?" by The Kinks, which appears on their 1973 album Preservation Act 1, and in the 1984 song "From Across the Kitchen Table" by The Pale Fountains.

 The run-out groove on the B-side of vinyl copies of The Smiths' 1986 album The Queen Is Dead features the line "Them was rotten days," a line said by Aunt Ada in the film.
 "Why don't you ever take me where's it lively and there's people?", a line said by Doreen before Arthur takes her to the fair, inspired the song "There Is a Light That Never Goes Out" on the same album ("I want to see people and I want to see life").
 Morrissey, the lead singer and lyricist of The Smiths, has stated that the film is one of his favourites.

 The Stranglers' live album Saturday Night, Sunday Morning is named after the film.

 "Saturday Night Sunday Morning" is the title of a song on Madness' 1999 album Wonderful.

 The title of indie rock band Arctic Monkeys' 2006 debut album, Whatever People Say I Am, That's What I'm Not, comes from a monologue Arthur delivers in the film.

 The promotional video for the 2013 Franz Ferdinand single "Right Action" uses elements of the graphic design from the film's original cinema poster, and some of the song's lyrics were inspired by a postcard addressed to Karel Reisz that the band's lead singer, Alex Kapranos, found for sale on a market stall.

 The film is referenced in Torvill and Dean, a 2018 biopic of Nottingham ice dancers Jayne Torvill and Christopher Dean.
 Like Arthur, Jayne's father works in the Raleigh factory, and when a young Jayne mentions the film, her mother scolds her and calls the film "rude".